Skip to main content

 Technical Analysis

-CVE-2025-1118 is a vulnerability identified in the GRUB2 bootloader, specifically related to its 'dump' command functionality.
+CVE-2025-1118 is a security vulnerability identified in the GRUB2 bootloader, specifically related to its dump command functionality.
 GRUB2 is a widely used bootloader in many Linux-based systems, responsible for loading the operating system kernel during system startup.
-The vulnerability arises because the 'dump' command is not properly blocked when GRUB2 is operating in lockdown mode, a security feature designed to restrict certain operations to prevent unauthorized access or tampering.
-Due to this flaw, an attacker with high privileges (local authenticated user with high privileges) can invoke the 'dump' command to read arbitrary memory contents.
-This memory disclosure can include sensitive data such as cryptographic signatures, salts, and other confidential information stored in memory.
+The vulnerability arises because the dump command is not properly blocked when GRUB2 is operating in lockdown mode, a security feature designed to restrict certain operations to protect system integrity.
+This flaw allows an attacker with high privileges (local authenticated user) to execute the dump command and read arbitrary memory contents.
+By exploiting this, an attacker can extract sensitive information such as cryptographic signatures, salts, and other confidential data stored in memory.
 The vulnerability has a CVSS 3.1 base score of 4.4, indicating a medium severity level.
-The attack vector is local (AV:L), requiring low attack complexity (AC:L), but it requires high privileges (PR:H) and no user interaction (UI:N).
-The scope is unchanged (S:U), and the impact is primarily on confidentiality (C:H), with no impact on integrity or availability.
-No known exploits are currently reported in the wild, and no patches or vendor-specific mitigations have been linked yet.
-This vulnerability could be leveraged in scenarios where an attacker has already gained elevated access to a system but seeks to extract additional sensitive information from memory that could facilitate further attacks or privilege escalation.
+The attack vector is local (AV:L), requiring low attack complexity (AC:L), and high privileges (PR:H) but no user interaction (UI:N).
+The impact is primarily on confidentiality (C:H), with no impact on integrity or availability.
+No known exploits are currently reported in the wild, and no patches or vendor advisories have been linked yet.
+The vulnerability was published on February 19, 2025, and assigned by Red Hat.
+Since GRUB2 is a critical component in the boot process, this vulnerability could potentially allow attackers to bypass certain security mechanisms by extracting sensitive cryptographic material, which might be leveraged in further attacks such as privilege escalation or cryptographic key extraction.

 Potential Impact